-We bin our galaxy catalog based on three observables, expected to result in similar spectral energy distributions (SED) in the thermal infrared \citep{2018Schreiber}.
-We split into star-forming and quiescent emitters using the rest-frame two-color $NUV-r$ versus $R-J$ criterion, formulated in \citet{Ilbert2013, 2013Arnouts} and used by \citet{weaver_cosmos2020_2022, Viero_2022}.
-We bin by redshift \reviewEditOne{$z=0.01-6$}, both as the SED will be redshifted and galaxy rest-frame emission changes with cosmic evolution; relevant bin edges in $z$ are selected to match FHWM of the \textit{Herschel}/SPIRE transmission (see top of \ref{fig:filter_curves}).
-Finally, we bin the catalog by the (logarithm of) stellar mass $\log(M/M_\odot)$, as it is a good tracer of infrared properties \citep{2013Viero, Viero_2022}; while \citet{Viero_2022} only works with $\log(M/M_\odot) = 9.5-12$, we bin across a larger range $8.5-13$ as we want the catalog to describe as much far-infrared emission as possible with COSMOS2020. \footnote{Note that \citet{2020Duivenvoorden} were able to resolve a large fraction of the CIB with sources that are part of the COSMOS2020 catalog; unlike their analysis, we do have to exclude a portion that does not have estimates for photometric redshifts.} Our bin definitions and corresponding number counts per bin are detailed in Tables \ref{table:N_star} and \ref{table:N_nonstar} for the star-forming and quiescent samples, respectively.
-We empirically found that increasing the total number of sources by including higher redshifts or lower stellar masses did not improve completeness metrics (fraction of the CIB resolved; Section \ref{sec:completeness})
+We binned our galaxy catalog based on three observables, which are expected to result in similar spectral energy distributions (SEDs) in the thermal IR \citep{2018Schreiber}.
+We divided the sample into star-forming and quiescent emitters using the rest-frame two-color $NUV-r$ versus $R-J$ criterion, formulated in \citet{Ilbert2013, 2013Arnouts} and used by \citet{weaver_cosmos2020_2022, Viero_2022}.
+We binned by redshift \reviewEditOne{$z=0.01-6$}, both because the SED is redshifted and galaxy rest-frame emission changes with cosmic evolution; relevant bin edges in $z$ were selected to match the full width at half maximum (FWHM) of the \textit{Herschel}/SPIRE transmission (see top of \ref{fig:filter_curves}).
+Finally, we binned the catalog by the (logarithm of) stellar mass $\log(M/M_\odot)$, as it is a good tracer of IR properties \citep{2013Viero, Viero_2022}.
+Although \citet{Viero_2022} only works with $\log(M/M_\odot) = 9.5-12$, we binned across a larger range, $8.5-13$, as we aim for the catalog to describe as much FIR emission as possible with COSMOS2020. \footnote{Note that \citet{2020Duivenvoorden} were able to resolve a large fraction of the CIB with sources that are part of the COSMOS2020 catalog; unlike their analysis, we do have to exclude a portion that does not have estimates for photometric redshifts.} Our bin definitions and the corresponding number counts per bin are detailed in Tables \ref{table:N_star} and \ref{table:N_nonstar} for the star-forming and quiescent samples, respectively.
+We empirically find that increasing the total number of sources by including higher redshifts or lower stellar masses does not improve completeness metrics (fraction of the CIB resolved; Section \ref{sec:completeness})